+Understanding how do mortgages work in Canada involves an in-depth understanding of contract terms as well.
 A mortgage term refers to the length of time that a loan will be in force.
 This duration can range from a few months to five years, but if your mortgage broker agrees, it could be much longer.
 Borrowers must renew their contracts with their lenders before the period expires.
 They can either negotiate new conditions or sign a contract with the terms they already have.

 To summarize, obtaining a mortgage in Canada is relatively simple.
 Homebuyers can also get a loan that works for them thanks to the flexible mortgage market.